ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 9. Transform an array of items into a dictionary
 TransformArray.cs

+10. Given an array of integers, find if the array contains any duplicates.
+Your function should return true if any value appears at least twice in the array, and it should return false if every element is distinct.
+ArrayDuplicates.cs

 ### Bitwise Puzzles Folder
 1. Check equality of two ints using bitwise operators
 IsEqual.cs